ezEngine/docs-src/pages/docs/effects/post-processing/post-processing-component.md

 ![Component properties](media/post-process-component.png)

-The image below shows the *Tonemapping* render pass from the game's [render pipeline (TODO)](../../graphics/render-pipeline-overview.md).
+The image below shows the *Tonemapping* render pass from the game's [render pipeline](../../graphics/render-pipeline/render-pipeline-overview.md).
 On the right are it's properties that get modified.

 ![Render Pass](media/tonemap-pass.png)